realgithubid/EE599-HW2/README.md

 ## Question 7 (30 Points.
 Medium)

-Write a function ```double CPPLib::CalFactorial(int N)``` in [cpplib.cc](src/lib/cpplib.cc) using recursion to find the factorial of any number.
-Your function should accept positive numbers and return the factorial value.
+Write a function ```map CPPLib::CalFactorial(const string& from, const string& to)``` in [cpplib.cc](src/lib/cpplib.cc).
+Write a function that takes two strings from and to and determines if they are mappable.
+- Two strings are mappable if the characters in from can be replaced to get to.
+- Each character can only map to itself.
+- The output should be a map:
+    - Empty map if the mapping is not possible
+    - The actual map if the mapping was possible

+Example 1:
+Input: from = "add", to = "egg”
+Output: {(a->e), (d->g)}

+Example 2:
+Input: from = "extreme", to = "egg”
+Output: { }

+Example 3:
+Input: from = "harder", to = "waiter”
+Output: { }

+Example 4:
+Input: from = "aabbrr", to = "ddeekk”
+Output: {(a->d),(b->e), (r->k)}

 Further, write several tests using GTest for your function in [tests/q7_student_test.cc](tests/q7_student_test.cc) and compute the time complexity of your implementation.

 *Definition of the factorial function*\
 In mathematics, the factorial of a positive integer n, denoted by n!, is the product of all positive integers less than or equal to n: